-In order to appreciate the benefits that health insurance in Germany has to offer, it is first important to understand the options available.
+In order to appreciate the benefits that german health insurance has to offer, it is first important to understand the options available.

 - The Goverment Health Insurance Programme (GKV)

 - German Health Insurance for Unemployed or Self-Employed Individuals

 - Employers and Government Sick Pay Insurance

 In terms of health care, Germany is reputable for having one of the most thorough and comprehensive systems in the world.
 The majority of its residents (approximately 85 per cent) are involved in either a voluntary or a mandatory public health programme while the remainder have some form of private care.
 However, we should point out that the 2007 Health Insurance Reform dictates that all residents must be covered for a minimum of both outpatient and in-hospital treatments.
 Specific types of examinations and pregnancies also need to be included within this stipulation.

 Many have noted that the costs of health care plans across Germany are rising.
 This is due to inflation as well as the demographics themselves.
 However, governmental interventions and reforms have tried to tackle this problem by encouraging competition between hospitals and therefore, limiting the costs incurred to state health care providers (known as Gesetzliche Krankenversicherung or simply GKV).

 A concept known as the Gesundheitsfonds took effect on 1 January 2009.
 This is essentially a very large fiduciary collection and distribution package for all funds placed into the GKV.
 Unfortunately, this has since caused all 120 german health insurance providers to claim that such limitations are not able to cover their operational expenses.
 A handful have already filed for bankruptcy.
 Naturally, all existing clients are offered the possibility to change to a different provider.
 We should also note that these very same firms are permitted to charge their customers an uncapped supplemental premium in the event that they are unable to satisfy their ongoing expenses.